arduino/docs-content/content/hardware/03.nano/boards/nano-r4/features.md

 </Feature>

 <Feature title="Built-in DAC & OPAMP" image="mcu">
-With a 12-bit DAC on A0 and an integrated operational amplifier, the Nano R4 enables analog signal generation and advanced signal conditioning right out of the box.
+With a 12-bit DAC on the A0 pin and an integrated operational amplifier, the Nano R4 enables analog signal generation and advanced signal conditioning.
 </Feature>

 <Feature title="USB-C®" image="usb">